-So, in step 2 basically we create a criteria when the rule should run.
+So, in step 2 basically, we create criteria when the rule should run.

-In step 3, we can specify the action what should happen if workflow criteria meets.
+In step 3, we can specify the action what should happen if workflow criteria meet.

-In this case, i have selected New Email Alert, below screen shot is self explanatory about the process.
+In this case, I have selected New Email Alert, preceding screenshot is self-explanatory about the process.